+- 32. Policy renewal is more cost-effective for an insurer than new insurance business because

+- A. discounts can be offered.

+- B. it can be conducted over the telephone.

+- C. premiums will always be increased annually.

+- D. there are no marketing costs involved.

-- 31. Ahmed has a private motor insurance policy that is due for renewal in two months' time.
+- 33. Ahmed has a private motor insurance policy that is due for renewal in two months' time.
 He sold his car three weeks ago, but forgot to notify his insurer.
-If he telephones his insurer today, when will the cancellation take effect? - A. From the date of the sale of the car. - B. From the time Ahmed telephones the insurer. - C. From the time that Ahmed receives payment from the purchaser of the vehicle. - D. From the date the current certificate of motor insurance expires. - 32.
-What is an insurer's obligation, if any, with regard to the issue of renewal notices? - A. An insurer is not legally required to issue renewal notices. - B. An insurer has a statutory duty to issue renewal notices for all insurance policies. - C. An insurer has a statutory duty to issue renewal notices only for compulsory insurance. - D. An insurer must issue renewal notices within one month of the renewal date. - 33.
-Policy renewal is more cost-effective for an insurer than new insurance business because - A. discounts can be offered. - B. it can be conducted over the telephone. - C. premiums will always be increased annually. - D. there are no marketing costs involved. - 34.
-An amateur football team wants to insure its players in case they are injured in one of its football matches.
-What type of insurance policy will be required? - A. An employers' liability insurance policy. - B. A group income protection insurance policy. - C. A group personal accident insurance policy. - D. A public liability insurance policy. - 35.
-What is the minimum level of insurance cover that is required to protect an insured's car against malicious damage? - A. Road Traffic Act only. - B. Third party only. - C. Third party, fire and theft. - D. Comprehensive. - 36.
-From whom would an insurer specialising in extended warranty insurance obtain the majority of its new business? - A. Independent financial advisers. - B. Insurance brokers. - C. Lloyd's underwriters. - D. Retailers.
+If he telephones his insurer today, when will the cancellation take effect?

+- A. From the date of the sale of the car.

+- B. From the time Ahmed telephones the insurer.

+- C. From the time that Ahmed receives payment from the purchaser of the vehicle.

+- D. From the date the current certificate of motor insurance expires.

+- 34. An amateur football team wants to insure its players in case they are injured in one of its football matches.
+What type of insurance policy will be required?

+- A. An employers' liability insurance policy.

+- B. A group income protection insurance policy.

+- C. A group personal accident insurance policy.

+- D. A public liability insurance policy.

+- 35. What is the level of insurance cover that is required to protect an insured's car against malicious damage?

+- A. Road Traffic Act only.

+- B. Third party only.

+- C. Third party, fire and theft.

+- D. Comprehensive.

+- 36. From whom would an insurer specialising in extended warranty insurance obtain the majority of its new business?

+- A. Independent financial advisers.

+- B. Insurance brokers.

+- C. Lloyd's underwriters.

+- D. Retailers.

 - 37. A standard all risks insurance policy covers all perils that are insurable under a standard fire and special perils policy and

 - A. accidental damage.

 - B. earthquake.

 - C. malicious damage.

 - D. riot.

 - 38. A farmer specifically wants cover for loss of income should a fire destroy his grain store.
 Which insurance policy would meet his needs?

 - A. A business interruption insurance policy.

 - B. A creditor insurance policy.

 - C. A fidelity guarantee insurance policy.

 - D. A money insurance policy.

 - 39. Steve is a solicitor who could be sued for damages if he gives wrongful advice to a client.
 What compulsory insurance must he have in order to protect himself against such claims?

 - A. Fidelity guarantee insurance.

 - B. Legal expenses insurance.

 - C. Professional indemnity insurance.

 - D. Public liability insurance.

 - 40. The main function of an uninsured loss recovery service is to recover

 - A. motor vehicles that have been involved in an accident on behalf of the insured.

 - B. uninsured losses from a third party on behalf of the insured.

 - C. uninsured losses from an insurer on behalf of another insurer.

 - D. unpaid insurance premiums on behalf of an insurer.

 - 41. Identification, evaluation and control are the three stages involved in risk

 - A. eradication.

 - B. management.

 - C. premium.

 - D. transfer.

-- 42. For which class of insurance is the premium calculation most influenced by the risk of an electrical breakdown?
+- 42. Apart from the destination, what is the most important underwriting factor when considering annual travel insurance?

-- A. Business interruption insurance.
+- A. The cost of the anticipated travel.

-- B. Commercial theft insurance.
+- B. Any pre-existing medical conditions.

-- C. Extended warranty insurance.
+- C. The travel agency used.

-- D. Property all risks insurance.
+- D. The value of the personal items to be taken on the trip.

+- 43. When considering a proposal for fire insurance, the two most important underwriting factors are the

+- A. age and design of the building.

+- B. construction and use of the building.

+- C. geographical location and size of the building.

+- D. occupation and previous claims history of the proposer.